Border disputes between New York and Connecticut: Governor Nicolls and the 1664 agreement

 The settlers from Connecticut and New York jostled over their respective claims.
 Long Islanders who had arrived from New England were very resistant to becoming New Yorkers.
 Local government under the Duke's charter gave no guarantee of assembly or “other privileges to which [New Englanders] had become accustomed.”

-In 1664, Charles II of England sent royal commissioners, led by Gov. Nicolls, in part to “end unneighbourly and unbrotherly contentions” about the borders.
+In 1664, Charles II of England sent royal commissioners, led by Richard Nicolls, in part to “end unneighbourly and unbrotherly contentions” about the borders.
 The commissioners met with John Winthrop and Connecticut commissioners in November 1664.

 As part of the agreement, announced in December 1664, the main land was divided “by the consent” of the commissioners with a north-northwest line at the mouth of the Mamaroneck River.
 Long Island, which was explicitly mentioned only in the grant to the Duke of York, was entirely given to New York.
 Though nominally an agreement, the “language of the agreement, however, gave it the character of a declaration or order to which Connecticut submitted as a subordinate.”

 The new line was west of the 1650 agreement, but it kept Westchester for NY.
 The line also cut off the Hudson around West Point, making Albany a part of Connecticut.
 Because few Europeans lived along the Hudson, it's unclear whether the line's intersection with it was known by the commissioners at the time.

 In 1665, Commissioner George Cartwright reported, “The Bounds betwixt the Dukes province and Connecticut were mistaken by wrong Information, for it was not intended they should come nearer to Hudsons river then 20 miles, Yett the line was sett doune by the Commissioners to goe from such a Point Nor-nor-west whereas it ought to goes just North, otherwise the line will go into Hudsons river.”
 In 1675, a New York review of the boundary claimed there was a verbal agreement that the line should be at all times 20 miles from the Hudson; and in 1683, Gov. Dongan heard witnesses testify that the Connecticut commissioners had assured Gov. Nicolls that “the river Mamranet was twenty miles every where from Hudson's River.”

 However, the agreement explicitly required royal approval, and since it concerned the grant to the Duke of York it required his approval as well.
 Neither approval was ever given.